KaushalVAmancherla/CS421_Crypto_Arbitrage_Detector/README.md

 stack test
 ```

-- This compiles the test target(s) and runs them under Stack’s test runner.
+- This compiles the test targets and runs them under Stack’s test runner.
-- You can pass RTS options during tests as well, e.g. `stack test --test-arguments="+RTS -N -s"`.

 ---